papertrail-ai/papertrail-ai/README.md

 		`create_invoice`		(Creates a sales invoice)
 		`create_credit_note`	(Creates a sales credit note)

-	- `vendors`
+	- `vendors : api_vendors.php`
 		`list_vendors`			(Provides a list of vendors)
 		`list_invoices`			(Provides a list of invoices)
 		`create_vendor`			(Creates a new vendor account)
 		`create_invoice`		(Creates a purchase invoice)

-	- `gl`
+	- `gl : api_gl.php`
 		`list_gl_transaction`	(Provides a list of general ledger transactions)
 		`list_gl_accounts`		(Provides a list of general ledger accounts)

 ### Contribution guidelines ###

 Contributors Wanted: Inquire Within.
-Licence fees from Marketpplace will be shared with contributors.
+Licence fees from Marketplace will be shared with contributors.

 ### Who do I talk to? ###